jmarkowski/keyloggerd/README.md

 $ make
 ```

-This will compile the `keyloggerd` daemon.
+This will compile the `keyloggerd` program.

+Note: this will not *install* the program, I have yet to do this ;) However,
+if you manually want to install it, you may simply copy the `keyloggerd` program
+into /usr/local/bin (or equivalent).

-# Usage
+# Quickstart

-`keyloggerd` must be run as a super user because it requires detection of the
-input keyboard events from `/dev/input/event0` (default)

 ```
 $ sudo ./keyloggerd
 ```

-This results in two files being created:
+`keyloggerd` must be run as a super user because it requires detection of the
+input keyboard events from `/dev/input/event0` (default)

+# Where are the logs?

+`keyloggerd` generates two files:

-1. `/var/run/keyloggerd.pid` containing the PID of the daemon
+1. `/var/run/keyloggerd.pid`, which contains the PID of the daemon
-2. `/tmp/key.log` that is now logging the keys pressed
+2. `/tmp/key.log`, which contains the keys that have been pressed

-If you find that nothing is getting logged to `key.log`, no matter how many keys
+If you find that nothing is being logged to `key.log`, no matter how many keys
 you bash, you may need to change your input device.
 For example:

 ```